Job - Why Things Go Wrong

 "Saul said, Yes, I have obeyed the voice of the Lord, and have gone the way which the Lord sent me...but the people took of the spoil...the chief of the things to be utterly destroyed...to sacrifice to the Lord your God in Gilgal."
 Verse 20

-The text in bold type triggers something in me every time I read it, perhaps because I have used a false narrative like that before, but probably because I have had people who have clearly done what was wrong insist in that same way that they were, in fact, doing the right thing.
+The text in bold type above triggers something in me every time I read it, perhaps because I have used a false narrative like that before, but probably because I have had people who have clearly done what was wrong insist in that same way that they were, in fact, doing the right thing.

 From whence came the temptation to modify God's strict instructions?